j4sum/Athena-sheBytes/README.md

 ![logo](images/logo.jpg)

-# Athena-shebytes
+# FiBytes by SheBytes

-# Fibytes - Financial Inclusion sponsored by BlackRock
+# FiBytes is financially inclusive solution sponsored by BlackRock

 ### ABOUT US